jeksn/jeksn-astro/src/pages/reading-list/index.md

 ---

 ## Currently reading:
-* The Prophet / Khalil Gibran
+* The Dark Forest / Cixin Liu
-* A Psalm for the Wild-Built / Becky Chambers

 ## 2024
 * The Last Emperox / John Scalzi
 * The Yellow Wallpaper / Charlotte Perkins Gilman
 * The Three-Body Problem / Cixin Liu
+* The Prophet / Khalil Gibran
+* A Psalm for the Wild-Built / Becky Chambers

 ## 2023
 * Project Hail Mary / Andy Weir